 Is your community concerned about the impact of a piece of policy or legislation?
 Well, there is good news.
-New rules, that are just being finalized, will support charities and nonprofits that want to address those issues.
+New rules support charities and nonprofits that want to address those issues.

 Under the new rules, charities can use any amount of their resources to address public policy issues.
 Draft guidelines for implementation currently propose enabling a broad range of activities, including research, communications, advocacy and mobilization.

-Right up until last fall, the rules were a lot tighter.
+Right up until the fall of 2018, the rules were a lot tighter.
 Engaging in public policy discussions was deemed “political activity”, and charities were forbidden from using more than 10% of their resources on it.
 But the courts ruled last summer that the 10% limit should be removed and the definition of “political activity” was a problem.
 So the government has acted.

 New legislation has been passed that redefines efforts to change laws or policies policy as “public policy dialogue and development activities” (PPDDA).
 The legislation removes references to “political activity” and permits charities to engage in an unlimited amount of that work, up to 100% of their activities if they choose.

-The draft guidelines specifically propose that charities can provide information, conduct research, disseminate opinions, engage in advocacy, mobilize people, make representations, host forums, convene discussions and communicate on social media on any issue that relates to their charitable purposes.
+The guidelines say that charities can provide information, conduct research, disseminate opinions, engage in advocacy, mobilize people, make representations, host forums, convene discussions and communicate on social media on any issue that relates to their charitable purposes.

-Charities would still have to refrain from promoting a candidate or a party.
-Charities would be able to support issues or policies supported or opposed by a political party, but should not name, single out, endorse or oppose a specific party or candidate in any case.
+Charities still have to refrain from promoting a candidate or a party.
+Charities are able to support issues or policies supported or opposed by a political party, but should not name, single out, endorse or oppose a specific party or candidate in any case.